Jajitha2810/Jajitha2810/README.md

 # Hi there, I'm Jajitha! 👋🇮🇳

 ## 🎯 About Me
-- 🎓 Computer Science Graduate passionate about AI and NLP
-- 🔬 Aspiring Researcher in **NLP, LLMs and HCI**
-- 🇰🇷 GKS Scholarship Applicant | Kunsan National University
-- 📚 Currently preparing for **TOPIK** and publishing research
-- 💡 Building projects at the intersection of AI and Human interaction
-- 🌱 Always learning, always improving
+🎓 Computer Science Graduate with a strong interest in Artificial Intelligence and Machine Learning 🔬 Aspiring AI Researcher exploring Explainable AI (XAI), Anomaly Detection, NLP, and Large Language Models 📚 Currently working on an AI research project in Explainable Machine Learning for System Log Anomaly Detection 💻 Building AI projects and sharing reproducible research on GitHub 🌱 Lifelong learner passionate about solving real-world problems with AI
 ---
 ## 🚀 Current Goals
-- 📝 Publishing research papers in NLP and LLMs
-- 🗣️ Achieving TOPIK Level 2 by December 2026
-- 🏆 GKS R&D Scholarship 2027
+📄 Publish my first AI research paper in Explainable Machine Learning 🤖 Develop open-source AI projects focused on Anomaly Detection, NLP, and LLMs 🏆 Receive the 2027 GKS R&D Scholarship and pursue graduate research in South Korea 🗣️ Achieve TOPIK Level 2 by the end of 2026
+🌏 Contribute to trustworthy and human-centered AI research
+---
+## 🔬 Currently Working On

+- 📄 Explainable Machine Learning for System Log Anomaly Detection (Research Project)
-- 🤖 Contributing to Korean NLP research
+- 🤖 Transformer-based Text Summarization
+- 😊 NLP-based Sentiment Analysis
 ---
 ## 🛠️ Tech Stack

 **Languages:**